kakawaa/AIRA/README.md

 - **Scheduled Job**:
   - Automatically refreshes test cases from your Excel file daily, calculates embeddings, and updates the OpenSearch index.
 - **Modern UI**:
-  - Intuitive and responsive interface to search, explore, and manage test cases.
+  - Intuitive and responsive interface to search and expose test cases.
 - **Differentiation of Results**:
   - OpenSearch-derived test cases and AI-generated ones are clearly marked and separated for easy identification.